sinko666/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the lowercase alphabet in reverse
+program that prints all the numbers of base 16 in lowercase